• Skip to main content

 Evidence shows that when an individual is more appreciative of their partner, they become more responsive to their partner’s needs, are more committed, and are (unsurprisingly) more likely to remain in that relationship over time.
 What’s more, when a loved one feels appreciated by you, they’re more likely to appreciate you in return.

-Gratitude has been found to increase satisfaction and sense of connection in relationships, both romantic and platonic.
-Gratitude towards friends, family, or anyone can help us decrease anxiety and stress as well as improving our quality of sleep, immune function, and cardiovascular systems.
+Gratitude has been found to increase satisfaction and a sense of connection in relationships, both romantic and platonic.
+Gratitude towards friends, family, or anyone can help us decrease anxiety and stress as well as improve our quality of sleep, immune function, and cardiovascular systems.

 How, then, do we transform a desire to express more gratitude into action?